Natural Sleep Aids: 8 Herbs You Can Find In A Grocery Store That'll Help You Sleep Better

 A national study on sleep in the United States found that many Americans, while recognizing the importance of sleep, fail to prioritize daily sleeping habits in their everyday lives.
 With more demanding work hours and technology easily at our disposable, it's no wonder we're a sleep-deprived society.
 While everyone’s sleep needs vary depending on factors like individual needs and environment, sometimes the rhythm of our day-to-day lives can throw off our circadian rhythm, making it hard to reset it naturally.
 See how many hours a night leaves you feeling the best and how long you sleep when you don’t set the alarm clock.
 This will tell you what is right for you.

-Meanwhile, inadequate sleep can cause a number of surprising problems beyond simply being tired.
+Meanwhile, inadequate sleep can cause a number of surprising problems beyond simply being tired, which is why many people are searching for natural ways to fall asleep and stay asleep, a few of which include herbs, nighttime rituals, and supplements like L-theanine.
 If you have one of the problems below, you're most likely getting enough sleep.

 6 common symptoms of not getting enough sleep: